Medev01/Data_Analysis_Projects/README.md

 ### Methods:

-Collected and cleaned the sales data from various sources, including databases and spreadsheets Performed exploratory data analysis (EDA) to identify trends and patterns in the data Developed a predictive model using linear regression to forecast future sales Used data visualization techniques to communicate findings and insights to stakeholders
+- Collected and cleaned the sales data from various sources, including databases and spreadsheets
+- Performed exploratory data analysis (EDA) to identify trends and patterns in the data
+- Used data visualization techniques to communicate findings and insights to stakeholders

-Results:
+### Results:

 Identified a positive correlation between price and sales, indicating that a price increase could lead to increased sales Found that sales were highest in the Northeast region and lowest in the Southwest region, indicating a potential opportunity for growth in the Southwest